Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages – 1940-1942:

-As will be seen when going to Page 1 above, Sveve was in Curacao when Norway was invaded by the Germans on Apr.
-9-1940 (looks like she had arrived there from Norway).
-She left Curacao on Apr.
-21 and arrived Halifax on May 2, then on May 8, we find her in Convoy HX 41 to the U.K. (having been cancelled from the previous convoys, HX 39 and HX 40).
-In June, she's listed in Convoy OB 175, which originated in Liverpool on June 27 and dispersed on the 30th.
-Her destination is given as Carapito; according to the archive document already mentioned, she arrived Trinidad on July 15 (she had joined the convoy from off Belfast).
-She was in Halifax again at the end of July, joining Convoy HX 62 (see also HX 60, Bermuda portion).
-Sveve eventually lost touch with this convoy in dense fog - follow the link for more details.
-She shows up again in the Advance Sailing Telegram for HX 63, with a note saying "To be held at Halifax to await orders".
-She later joined Convoy HX 68 on Aug.
-24.
+As will be seen when going to Page 1 of the archive documents, Sveve arrived Curacao from Norway on Apr.
+9-1940 (on the day Norway was invaded).
+She left Curacao again on Apr.
+21 and arrived Halifax on May 2, joining Convoy HX 41 from there to the U.K. on May 8 (having been cancelled from the earlier convoys, HX 39 and HX 40).
+She arrived Liverpool on May 23, proceeding to Belfast 2 days later, remaining there for a month.
+In June she's listed, with Belita, Bra-Kar, Egda, Norma, Solstad and Vestland, in Convoy OB 175, which originated in Liverpool on June 27 and dispersed on the 30th.
+Her destination is given as Carapito (should be Caripito; Carapito is in Portugal); according to the archive document, she arrived Trinidad on July 15 (she had joined the convoy from off Belfast).
+The next day, she proceeded to Bermuda, and was scheduled for the Bermuda portion of Convoy HX 60 on July 22, but there's a note in the original convoy document saying "To be sent to Halifax to await orders".
+She left Bermuda on July 25 and arrived Halifax on the 28th, joining Convoy HX 62 on July 31 (it'll be noticed that this departure Halifax on July 31 is not mentioned on the archive document).
+However, according to the Commodore's notes, Sveve lost touch with this convoy in dense fog - follow the link for more details; it looks like she returned to Halifax (A. Hague says she had a fire on board on July 31 and was delayed for repairs).
+She shows up again in the Advance Sailing Telegram for HX 63 on Aug.
+4, with a note saying "To be held at Halifax to await orders", then finally got away with Convoy HX 68 on Aug.
+24, arriving Liverpool on Sept.
+8.

-The following month, she joined Convoy OB 214, departing Liverpool on Sept.
+With Belita and Leiesten, she subsequently joined Convoy OB 214, departing Liverpool on Sept.
 15-1940, dispersed Sept.
 18, Sveve arriving Curacao Oct.
-3. She returned to the U.K. later that month in Convoy HX 81 (Bermuda portion - note that Sveve is also mentioned in the escort's report for HX 81), subsequently joining Convoy OB 241, which originated in Liverpool on Nov.
+3. From there, she proceeded to Bermuda in order to join the Bermuda portion of Convoy HX 81 on Oct.
+14 (note that Sveve is also mentioned in HMS Voltaire's report for HX 81, under Oct.
+26 and Oct.
+27).
+The following month, we find her in Convoy OB 241, together with Beduin, Belray, Carmelfjell, Einar Jarl and Maridal; ref. link provided within the table above (Emma Bakke is also listed in one section of the site, but not the other, and the same is the case for Belray and Einar Jarl - A. Hague has included Emma Bakke in OB 243).
+OB 241 originated in Liverpool on Nov.
 9 and dispersed on the 14th.
-No destination is given for her on that occasion (ref. external link below), but according to Page 1, she arrived Trinidad on Nov.
+No destination is given for Sveve on that occasion, but from Page 1, we learn that she arrived Trinidad on Nov.
 28, having started out from Clyde on the 10th.
-In Dec.-1940, we find her in Convoy HX 96, again joining from Bermuda, where she had arrived from Trinidad on Dec.
-9.
+Her last Trans-Atlantic voyage that year was made with Convoy HX 96, again joining from Bermuda, where she had arrived from Trinidad on Dec.
+9. Sveve arrived Liverpool on Dec.
+29, remaining there for quite some time.

 In Febr.-1941, she joined Convoy OB 289, departing Liverpool on Febr.
-20, but is said to have put back with defects.
-She shows up again in Convoy OB 299, which left Liverpool on March 19 and dispersed on the 25th, Sveve arriving Curacao Apr.
-8 - again, see the external link below for more details on the OB convoys.
-On Apr.
-20, she joined Convoy HX 122 from Halifax, bound for Reykjavik with fuel oil, arriving there on May 4.
+20, but is said to have put back with defects (G. C. Bøvig was damaged, follow link for details.
+Geisha and Idefjord are also listed).
+She shows up again, along with Emma Bakke, Garonne and Morgenen, in Convoy OB 299, which left Liverpool on March 19 and dispersed on the 25th, Sveve arriving Curacao Apr.
+8 - again, see the external links provided in the table above for more details on the OB convoys mentioned here.
+Sveve continued to Halifax already the next day, and on Apr.
+20, she joined Convoy HX 122 from there, bound for Reykjavik with fuel oil, arriving May 4.
 Cruising order/Commodore's notes are also available for this convoy.
-From Reykjavik, she made a voyage back to Bermuda and Curacao (again, see Page 1 of the archive docs), and in June that same year she shows up in the Bermuda portion of Convoy HX 134, bound for Reykjavik with Admiralty fuel, arriving that destination on July 5.
-She later joined Convoy OB 347, which originated in Liverpool on July 16 and dispersed on the 31st - Sveve joined this convoy from Iceland, having sailed from Reykjavik on July 21, and arrived Trinidad on Aug.
-10. From there, she now made a voyage to Freetown and back to Trinidad, then on to Halifax, and on Oct.
-5-1941, we find her in station 55 of Convoy HX 153 to the U.K., along with the Norwegian Katy, Temeraire, Haakon Hauan, Ferncastle, Bonneville, Lista, Santos, and Andrea Brøvig.
+From Reykjavik, she made a voyage back to Bermuda and Curacao later that month (Page 1); according to A. Hague, she ran aground on arrival Curacao on May 31 and was repaired there, before heading back to Bermuda on June 10 in order to join the Bermuda portion of Convoy HX 134 on the 18th.
+See also the Commodore's account on the passage (Sveve is mentioned under July 4 on the 2nd page of the account).
+She was bound for Reykjavik with Admiralty fuel, arriving her destination on July 5.

 Final Fate - 1942:

 Sveve departed Clyde in ballast on Sept.
 4-1942 and was on a voyage from Glasgow to New York and Curacao in station 32 of Convoy ON 127 when she at 14:37 GCT on Sept.
 10 was torpedoed by U-96 (Hellriegel), 51 30N 27 55W*.
 At the time of attack she was proceeding at a speed of 8 1/2 knots in fine weather with calm sea and very good visibility, wind southwest force 2-3.
+5 lookouts were stationed, 2 aft and 3 on the bridge.

-* This position is from a report presented at the subsequent inquiry - Rohwer gives the attack position as 51 28N 28 30W.
+* This position is from a report presented at the subsequent inquiry - J. Rohwer gives the attack position as 51 28N 28 30W.

 The torpedo was seen approaching and the rudder put hard to port, but it struck 6-8 feet below the surface on the port side near No. 5 main tank (almost empty).
 Within 4 minutes, this tank as well as the pumproom were full of water, the summer tank beneath the port No. 5 tank was gone, as was the bottom of No. 3 summer tank, and the bulkheads to the starboard tank were blown to pieces.
 20 long holes were visible in the ship's starboard side above the water line, the deck above No. 3 summer tank was torn up and cracked, the fore and aft bridge was damaged and the steering gear and cargo line were broken.

 All 39 (incl.
 2 gunners) survived and after having examined the damages they left the ship in 4 lifeboats 20 minutes after the attack had occurred.
 Within an hour they were picked up by the escorting Canadian corvette HMCS Sherbrooke (K 152, Flower class, see related link below) which tried to sink her by firing about 15 shells into her.
-She eventually sank by the stern that evening after the valves had been opened by 4 of the corvette's crew as well as Sveve's 1st and 2nd mates, the 2nd engineer and an able seaman who had reboarded the ship.
+She eventually sank by the stern that evening after the valves had been opened by 4 of the corvette's crew as well as Sveve's 1st and 2nd mates, the 2nd engineer and an able seaman, who had reboarded the ship.

 The crew was landed in St. John's on Sept.
 16 and an inquiry was held there on Sept.
 19-1942 with the captain, the 2nd mate (officer on watch on the bridge), Able Seaman Stang (helmsman) and the 1st engineer attending.